rbisdorff/Digraph3/docSphinx/tutorial.rst

      Weighted mean marginal correlation (a): +0.098
      Standard deviation (b)                : +0.204
      Partial ranking fairness (a)-(b)      : -0.107
-   >>> wbv.__class__ = PartialRankingDigraph

-The valued partial Bachet ranking pays a more accurate attention to the marginal criteria significance weights.
-10/60 = 0.167 for the three  Costs criteria and 3/60 = 0.050 for the Benefit criteria.
-Criteria *c01* and *c03*, with a significance of 10/60 = 0.167, is hence given more attention.
-The weighted mean marginal correlation appears therefore slightly better (+0.098 vs +0.082).
-The standard deviation, however becomes slightly higher, resulting in a slightly lesser overall fairness score (-0.107 vs -0.097, Lines 20-22).
+The valued partial Bachet ranking pays a more accurate attention to the marginal criteria significance weights: 10/60 = 0.167 for the three  Costs criteria and 3/60 = 0.050 for the Benefit criteria.
+Criteria *c01* and *c03* for instance, with a significance of 0.167, are hence given more attention.
+The weighted mean marginal correlation appears slightly lower (+0.098 vs +0.108).
+The standard deviation, however becomes slightly lower, resulting in a slightly better overall fairness score (-0.107 vs -0.132, Lines 19-21).

 .. note::

-   As documented above, the *Bachet* ranking rules effectively deliver new methods for constructing convincing partial rankings providing by the way a tool for computing potential first or last choice recommendations, actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
+   As shown above, the *Bachet* ranking rules may effectively deliver new methods for constructing convincing partial rankings and, by the way, a tool for computing potential first or last choice recommendations.
+Actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute **weak rankings** --rankings with ties-- by sorting the multicriteria performance records into *relative* or *absolute* performance **quantile equivalence classes**.

    This order statistics based **rating** approach is presented in the following tutorials.